 Hiring a private investigator is not an everyday course of action for most people.
 Unless you are an insurance agent or an attorney, there is very little chance of you even knowing a PI or an investigative agency.
 This lack of knowledge and the inexperience may put you at a disadvantage when you are desperate, and that is when many turn to private investigators.

 There are certain things, however that are best cleared out before you decide to hire the services of a PI.
 Here are somethings you should consider:

-Each state has a different approach in the way it hands out licenses to private investigators.
-In most states however, it is illegal indulge in investigative activities without a license.
+Each state has a different approach and laws in regards to private investigators.
+In most states however, it is illegal indulge in investigative activities without a professional license.
+Alabama Private Investigators go through an indepth process and are state certified.
 So do not shy away from questioning the PI you are about to hire about the license to practice.
-He/she should also provide an insurance for proof of liability.
 If you notice any hesitation to show you the license, you may suspect that something isn’t right.

 Ask the PI for previous samples of his/her investigations and samples of references.
 You may not be provided with details and names due to client confidentiality, but based on the reports and references, it is possible to see how good the quality of work and proficiency is.

 You should talk about the payment, write up a contract and make sure you are clear on the fine print.
 Some jobs may take longer than normal to complete and may carry additional charges.
 Billing of phone calls, travel fare, and stand by time is allowed, so make sure you get what you are paying for.